July 2, 2014

 The Oklahoma Gazette, a local Oklahoma City newspaper, followed the preparations daily and noted on June 7, 1889, "This will be the first grand excursion to Oklahoma, and will if properly managed be but a second April 22nd to the beautiful land."
 However, by August 1889, the event would be known by the same paper as "the Fall of Babylon" due to the crash of the grandstand at the horse track on the first afternoon of the three-day event.
 The Fourth of July celebration, which fell far short of its expected 20,000 visitors, nevertheless was a triumph for a city that was feeling somewhat desperate after the initial excitement of the April 22, 1889, land run.

 The poster is just one of the many treasures discovered in the Century Chest, now on exhibit in the Noble Foundation Gallery at the Oklahoma History Center.
 The Oklahoma History Center is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.

 The Oklahoma History Center is located at 800 Nazih Zuhdi Dr. in the Oklahoma State Capitol Complex and is open Monday through Saturday from 10 a.m. to 5 p.m.
 For more information visit the Century Chest website at http://www.okhistory.org/centurychest/ or call 405-522-0765.